quarkiverse/quarkus-github-action/README.md

 **Develop your GitHub Actions in Java with Quarkus**

+> [!TIP]
-> _Interested in GitHub Apps?
-Have a look at the [Quarkus GitHub App extension](https://github.com/quarkiverse/quarkus-github-app/)._
+> Interested in GitHub Apps?
+Have a look at the [Quarkus GitHub App extension](https://github.com/quarkiverse/quarkus-github-app/).

 Quarkus GitHub Action is a [Quarkus](https://quarkus.io) extension that allows to create GitHub Actions in Java with very little boilerplate.